Does the graying of Vermont have a silver lining?

 So here we are, landlocked, yet a short drive from about 20 million people living in New York, New Jersey and Connecticut.
 Every one of the aforementioned states has large metro areas that deal with a plethora of problems far more serious than anything we deal with here.
 For many years, people escaped those problems and moved here, only now they seem to have stopped.

 Additionally, the birth rate is not keeping up with the death rate in Vermont.
 The young people leave and never come back.
 The remaining population is aging, and we will soon be a geriatric state.

 There are other factors at play in Vermont.

 If you want to build anything, you are faced with a regulatory nightmare that did not happen by accident.
 If you thought that declining population would actually help lower the tax burden by having to educate fewer children, you’d be wrong.
-Even with school populations declining, education continues to cost more every year for any number of reasons, most of them perfectly legitimate.

 Fuel costs to run the plows and vehicles that it takes to maintain roads continue to increase, and have you checked your electric bill lately?